vanshika-m/Kim_Mittal_Wei_ClassProject/README.md

 ## Scripts and code

 Git.ignore: exclude files in the working directory from the Git history.
 Ensures that files that are not tracked by Git remains untracked.
+We also did not include any files in the processed folder as we did not feel the need to export files as the analysis are very quick and straight forward.

 ## Quality assurance/quality control